 Creating a single scene and adding nodes into it might work for small projects, but as a project grows in size and complexity, the number of nodes can quickly become unmanageable.
-To address this, Godot allows a project to be separated into any number scenes.
-This provides you with a powerful tool to organize the different components of your game.
+To address this, Godot allows a project to be separated into any number of scenes.
+This provides you with a powerful tool that helps you organize the different components of your game.

 In Scenes and nodes you learned that a scene is a collection of nodes organized in a tree structure, with a single node as the tree root.

 You can create as many scenes as you like and save them to disk.
 Scenes

 saved in this manner are called “Packed Scenes” and have a

 Once a scene has been saved, it can be instanced into another scene as if it were any other node.

 In the above picture, Scene B was added to Scene A as an instance.